CampusAI/CampusAI.github.io/_papers/Glow/glow.md

 **NB**: _Usually $$c=3$$ so the $$det(W)$$ and $$W^{-1}$$ are cheap to compute._

-**NB**: _Rather than a 1-D convolution I find it easier to imagine as: each channel of the output tensor is going to be a linear combinations of the channels of the input tensor._
+**NB**: _Rather than a 1-D convolution I find it easier to imagine as: each channel of the output tensor is going to be a linear combination of the channels of the input tensor._

 ### Layers summary
 In summary this is each layer function, its inverse and its Jacobian log-determinant: